Bug Out Bag

 Bug out bags can be a hotly contested subject.
 Some people argue that they’re absolutely necessary and others argue that they’re completely useless.
 I happen to fall in the middle.

 What is a bug out bag?
 A bug out bag is a portable survival kit that is designed to provide 72 hours (or more) worth of food, water, and shelter.
 It’s designed to get you from your home to a safe location in the event of a disaster.
 They’re usually designed for one person but larger bags can support a family.
+You’ll also see them referred to as 72-hour bags or BOBs.

 I like to think of a bug out bag as the basic level of survival gear that’s needed for preparedness.
 This way you’re not just building a bag that you pack in the closet and never touch.
 It’s there for you no matter what kind of disaster strikes.